Nafiz204/Library_Assistant_Tool/README.md

 ```
 git clone https://github.com/Nafiz204/Library_Assistant.git
 ```
 <p>2.
-Open the project in your preferred IDE, such as Eclipse or NetBeans.<br>
+Open the project in your preferred IDE, such as Visual Studio Code or NetBeans.<br>
 <p>3.
 Build and run the application.<br>